 - 1945: Guards officially became known as Correctional Officers.
 Inmate Welfare Fund established for the benefit, education and welfare of incarcerated, funded by profits from inmate canteens, handicraft sales and donations.

-- 1947: Correctional Industries became operational.
+- 1947: Correctional Industries begins operations.
 Renamed Prison Industry Authority in 1983, CALPIA is designed to teach employable skills to incarcerated people, by partnering with representatives of private industry and labor.

-- 1950: California Medical Facility begins operation at Terminal Island.
-The new facility provides treatment for mentally impaired and chronically ill inmates.
+- 1950: California Medical Facility begins operation at Terminal Island, offering treatment for mentally impaired and chronically ill.
 Facility moved to Vacaville in 1955.

-- 1952: After an earthquake, California Institution for Women moves from Tehachapi to new facility near Corona.
+- 1952: An earthquake forces California Institution for Women to relocate to new facility near Corona.